Questions and answers about semester start

 If you do not have a smartphone and therefore cannot use the student ID app, you can get a semester mark/receipt to keep with your student ID.

-You can also access your reading list in Canvas and in the course plan for the various courses that you are taking.
-The course plans can be found in the syllabus for each particular course of study.
+You can also access your reading list in Canvas and in the course plan for the various courses you are studying.
+The course plans can be found in the programme descriptions for each particular programme of study.

 As a student you can apply for student loans and grants from the Norwegian State Educational Loan Fund.